builderscon/builderscon/HOWTO-Onsite-Operations.md

 * Quantity: do NOT order "just the right amount".
 Always order 10%~20% more.
 While leftover food should be minimized, inadequate suplly is never a good idea
 * Know your audience: Are they there to eat a meal? to drink and socialize? just for snacks?

+# Lightning Talks

+Lightning talks require special type of caring: You should not just expect speakers to show up and have everything magically work.

+## Speakers

+* Have a list of speakers in the expected order ready.
+* Make sure to create a time slot ahead of the session to allow speakers to plug into the projectors and make sure they have connectivity.
+* Make sure to call the speakers to do the above connectivity check before the alloted time slot.
+If anybody has not showed up, and they have not done the connectivity check, call them up again.
+* Gather your speakers close to the stage before the session starts.

+## Staff

+* If you have a gong ready, make sure to practice hitting it a couple of times before hand.
+* Gongs should be rang at the end of the talk, regardless of if the speaker reached the 5 minute limit or not.
+Hit the gong softly if the speaker ended early, and firmly if they reached the time limit.
+* It is the responsibility of the staff to give the speakers the go sign.
+DO NOT wait them to ask you.

+## Miscellaneous

+* If possible, consider having time fillers between lightning talks, when the speaker takes time to connect their equipment.

 # Resources

 | Name         | URL                        | Notes |